tc39/proposal-temporal/docs/README.md

 Temporal fixes these problems by:

 - Providing easy-to-use APIs for date and time computations
+- First-class support for all time zones, including DST-safe arithmetic
 - Dealing only with immutable objects
 - Parsing a strictly specified string format
-- Supporting non-Gregorian calendars, and time zones other than the user's local time and UTC
+- Supporting non-Gregorian calendars

 ## Cookbook